openforis/sepal-doc/docs/source/cli/gwb.rst

         $ gdalinfo -hist <path2image>

 Recoding may be useful to quickly setup a forest mask from a land cover map by reassigning specific land cover classes to forest.
-Please note that many **GWB** modules require a (pseudo) binary forest mask of data type Byte with the assignment:
+Please note that most **GWB** modules require a (pseudo) binary forest mask of data type Byte with the assignment:

 -   0 byte: missing data (optional)
 -   1 byte: Background